kallisons/NOAH_LSM_Mussel_v2.0/README.md

 -----------------------------
 Acknowledgements
 -----------------------------
 Daniel Halperin, eScience Institute, University of Washington, vetted this code release.
+We also appreciate comments on the code  documentation from B. Marwick and R. LeVeque.

 Code Release:
 KAS was supported by the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, and the Washington Research Foundation through the eScience Institute at the University of Washington.